yh742/j2735-decoder/README.md

 Only one yaml file is needed to create multiple decode agents.
 Examples can be seem in the compose/config/config.yaml file.
 Each yaml section needs to separated by 3 hyphens as per yaml specs.
 The yaml schema are described below:

 ```
-name: string    # HTTP endpoint will be exposed using this name
+name: string    # name of the decode agent, the http endpoint will use this name
 subscribe:      # settings for connecting to subscribing broker
     clientid: string    # clientid for mqtt broker to subscribe to
     server: string      # mqtt broker to subscribe to